jlgerber/cpp_happy_fun_time/session_14/session14.md

 the input values were good?
 You can check the state of the stream.
 If there was a problem, the state of the stream will be bad and you will actually have to clear it before continuing.

-You can check for errors using a couple of methods
+You can check the stream state using a couple of methods.
+In true C++ fashion, there is some granularity around the state itself:

 Function | Explanation
 --- | ---
-bool good() | True if no error flag is set bool eof() | true if eofbit is set bool fail() | true if failbit or badbit is set bool bad() | true if badbit is set
+bool good() | true if no error flag is set bool eof() | true if eofbit is set bool fail() | true if failbit or badbit is set bool bad() | true if badbit is set